What We Do

 Crash course with PEILE

-Through one of our partner NGOs, PEILE, MealFlour runs a 'train the trainer' crash course with aspiring teachers from all over Guatemala.
+Through one of our partner NGOs, PEILE, MealFlour runs a crash course with aspiring teachers from all over Guatemala.
 On the first day, students receive an overview of nutrition, mealworms, and farming.
 Day two, students are encouraged to bring in materials from home that they think could be used to construct a farm, such as milk bottles and water jugs - items that would otherwise be thrown out.
 The farm building workshop allows students to test their knowledge from the the Day 1 overview and to experiment with fully up-cycled farms.
 On the last day, students work with the mealworm flour and create a protein-packed and delicious recipe.
 After training, MealFlour is available to teachers who want to bring the program to their home communities.